BasicWolf/zblog/src/content/articles/2023-04-20-clean-architecture-review/clean-architecture-book-review.rst

   make it work, and keep it working as requirements change.
 Therefore the program will remain continually useful.

-One of our responsibilities if to find the balance and assert the importance of architecture over the urgency of features.
+One of our responsibilities is to find the balance and assert the importance of architecture over the urgency of features.
 Sometimes we have to fight for it with the business side that is pushing to implement new features.
-If architecture comes last, then the system will become ever more costly to develop, and eventually change will become practically impossible for part or all of the system.
+If architecture comes last, then the system will become even more costly to develop, and eventually, change will become practically impossible for a part or all of the system.

-That is where **Part I - Introduction** leaves us.
-As in "One Thousand and One Nights", the rest of the tale comes tomorrow - or rather it is for you to discover.
+That is the end of **Part I - Introduction**.
+The rest of the tale is for you to discover, just like in 'One Thousand and One Nights'.

-In **Part II - Starting with the bricks: programming paradigms**, Uncle Bob discusses structured, object-oriented and functional programming paradigms and the ways to apply them from architecture perspective.
+In **Part II - Starting with the Bricks: Programming Paradigms**, Uncle Bob discusses structured, object-oriented, and functional programming paradigms, and how to apply them from an architectural perspective.

 Each paradigm is about discipline telling us what NOT to do and each paradigm takes something away from us.
 Each restricts some aspect of the way we write code.